Generalized scalar curvature and modified moment map in generalized K\"ahler geometry: Introduction

-The main purpose of the paper is to extend the moment map framework to an arbitrary generalized K\"ahler manifold, that is, $H$-twisted generalized K\"ahler manifolds, where $H$ denotes a real $d$-closed $3$-form on $M$.
-A generalized K\"ahler structure on a manifold is a triple $(g, I,J)$ consisting of a Riemannian metric $g$ compatible with two complex structures $I, J$ satisfying the certain conditions, which has an origin in a non-linear sigma model in Mathematical physics.
-However, a generalized K\"ahler structure has a natural description using the language of nondegenerate, pure spinors \cite{Hi_2003}, that is, a generalized K\"ahler structure is defined by a pair $(\phi, \psi)$ of locally defined nondegenerate, pure spinors which induces a generalized K\"ahler structure $(\J_\phi, \J_\psi)$ \cite{Gua_2003}.
-We introduce an invariant function $S(\J_\phi, \J_\psi)$ of a $H$-twisted generalized K\"ahler structure $(\J_\phi, \J_\psi)$ by using pure spinors (see \ref{definition of scalar curvature} in Section 3), which is called the scalar curvature in this paper.
-Then the scalar curvature admits the following properties, \bgn{enumerate} \item If $(\J_\phi, \J_\psi)$ is coming from an ordinary K\"ahler structure, then $S(\J_\phi, \J_\psi)$ is the ordinary scalar curvature.
-If $(\J_\phi, \J_\psi)$ is a generalized K\"ahler structure of symplectic type, then $S(\J_\phi, \J_\psi)$ is the same as in the previous paper \cite{Goto_2016}, \cite{Goto_2020}. \item The scalar curvature $S(\J_\phi, \J_\psi)$ is equivalent under the action of an extension $\wtil\Diff_0(M,H)$ of the group of diffeomorphims of $M$ by $b$-fields. \item The scalar curvature is invariant under the change of $\J_\phi$ and $\J_\psi$, i.e.,
+The main purpose of this paper is to extend the moment map framework to arbitrary generalized K\"ahler manifolds, more precisely, to $H$-twisted generalized K\"ahler manifolds, where $H$ denotes a real $d$-closed $3$-form on $M$.
+A generalized K\"ahler structure on a manifold can be described as a triple $(g, I,J)$ consisting of a Riemannian metric $g$ compatible with two complex structures $I$ and $J$ satisfying certain integrability conditions \cite{Gua_2003}.
+This notion has its origins in nonlinear sigma models in mathematical physics.
+However, a generalized K\"ahler structure also has a natural description in the language of nondegenerate, pure spinors \cite{Hi_2003}.
+Namely, a generalized K\"ahler structure is defined by a pair $(\phi, \psi)$ of locally defined nondegenerate, pure spinors which induces a generalized K\"ahler structure $(\J_\phi, \J_\psi)$ \cite{Gua_2003}.
+Using the pure spinor formalism, we introduce an invariant function associated with a generalized K\"ahler structure $(\J_\phi, \J_\psi)$ together with a volume form $\vol_M$; see Definition \ref{definition of scalar curvature} in Section 4.
+This function is called the generalized scalar curvature in this paper.
+The generalized scalar curvature has the following properties: \bgn{enumerate} \item If $(\J_\phi, \J_\psi,\vol_M)$ comes from an ordinary K\"ahler structure, then the generalized scalar curvature $S(\J_\phi, \J_\psi,\vol_M)$ coincides with the ordinary scalar curvature.
+If $(\J_\phi, \J_\psi)$ is a generalized K\"ahler structure of symplectic type, then $S(\J_\phi, \J_\psi,\vol_M)$ coincides with the generalized scalar curvature introduced in the previous paper \cite{Goto_2016}, \cite{Goto_2020}. \item The generalized scalar curvature $S(\J_\phi, \J_\psi,\vol_M)$ is equivariant under the action of an extension $\wtil\Diff_0(M,H)$ of the diffeomorphism group of $M$ by $b$-field transformations. \item The generalized scalar curvature is symmetric under the interchange of $\J_\phi$ and $\J_\psi$, i.e.,